nocona71/n8n-docker-compose/readme.md

-# N8N Deployment Guide for your NAS with Portainer
+# N8N Deployment Guide for your NAS

 Deploy N8N (workflow automation) on Synology NAS using Portainer and Docker Compose with reverse proxy configuration.